How to Get Rid of Fruit Flies

 Reach for a peach, and what happens?
 A squadron of fruit flies takes to the air above the fruit bowl!
 But where the heck did they come from?

 They probably didn’t come from your grocery store produce.
-They tend to wander into your home from the outside when they catch the scent of fruit that’s ripening, especially if it was starting to get a bit overripe.
+They tend to wander into your home from the outside when they catch the scent of fruit that’s ripening, especially if it is starting to get a bit overripe.
 (In fact, fruit flies actually prefer wine and beer to fruit because they like food that has fermented.)

 Peaches in bowl